ECRF Final Project

 Upon completion of the project, you will write a reflection paper in which you assess your learning.
 Your paper should answer the following questions:

-- How did I respect and navigate the institutional systems in carrying out my project?
+3. How did you navigate and/or impact the institution’s systems or culture in carrying out the project?

 Lake Institute on Faith & Giving will oversee and approve both the project proposal and the final reflection paper, then in partnership with the Indiana University Lilly Family School of Philanthropy officially confer the Executive Certificate in Religious Fundraising.